Ch-aOS-Ch/Ch-aronte/README.md

     unstable: false   # Disables the [testing] repositories
   third_party:
     - name: "cachyOS"
-      distribution: "arch" #<~ Allows for quick Ch-imera parsing, it tells it to not use it as an nix repo
+      distribution: "arch" #<~ Allows for quick Ch-imera parsing, it tells it to not use it as a nix repo
       url: "https://mirror.cachyos.org/cachyos-repo.tar.xz"

 # Manages dotfiles from git repositories
 dotfiles: # Translatable with Ch-imera with the manager: tag, it will only use the nix manager tho
   - repo: https://github.com/your-user/your-dotfiles.git #<~ To decide how the script will behave, you have 3 options as to how it will work.
     install_command: "your_custom_dotfile_command.sh" # <~ It uses the root of your repo as a base point, so be aware of that.
     manager: "charonte" # <~ MUTUALLY EXCLUSIVE FROM INSTALL_COMMAND.
-Options are charonte OR stow (as of now), this allows for using an proper manager, I personally recommend that you use "charonte" since it is modular AND it is declarative.
+Options are charonte OR stow (as of now), this allows for using a proper manager, I personally recommend that you use "charonte" since it is modular AND it is declarative.
     # btw, I'm actively using this dotfile manager rn, it is not dangerous.
     links: # <~ this is only available with the charonte manager.
-      - from: "zsh" # <~ this is an _folder_ inside of my dotfiles folder
+      - from: "zsh" # <~ this is a _folder_ inside of my dotfiles folder
         to: . # <~ this is . by default, it takes the home of the first user on the list of users to define which home to go to
         open: true # <~ defines if the script should symlink the files _inside_ the folder _or_ the folder itself.
       - from: "bash"